timeplus-io/proton-java-driver/README.md

+## Proton JDBC driver

-This is forked from https://github.com/timeplus-io/proton.
-Necessary changes are made to support https://github.com/timeplus-io/proton with date types and namespaces changes.
+This repo is a forked from https://github.com/ClickHouse/clickhouse-java with necessary revisions to better fit streaming processing and Proton.
+The build / packaing process etc is same as the source repo.